web2solutions/dhxMVP/README.md

 Frameworks like Angular, React an others, render `views` by using `predefined` or `declarative` plain HTML templates.

 Frameworks like DHTMLX provides `built in` components where you can consume it APIs.
-The HTML, by itself, is generated in runtime when the code which call the components is executed.
+The HTML, by itself, is generated in runtime, when the code which call the components is executed.

-Frameworks for Enterprise Applications keep the developer focus on the business logic, avoiding time wasting to create HTML and css code.
+Frameworks for Enterprise Applications keep the developer focus on the business logic, avoiding time wasting to create HTML, CSS, Cross Browser hacks and several other problems which already are solved by those solutions.

 You may be wondering: "What about concepts like `reaction` and data binding?"